Boston ERISA attorney can help Courtesy of Shawn Henry

 - Stephanie C. v.
 Blue Cross Blue Shield of Massachusetts HMO Blue, Inc., 813 F.3d 420 (1st Cir.
-2016) (Compelling First Circuit case holding a grant of discretionary decision-making authority in an ERISA plan must be couched in terms that unambiguously indicate that the claims administrator has discretion to construe the terms of the plan and determine whether benefits are due in particular instances.
-Employee Retirement Income Security Act of 1974 et seq.)
+2016) (compelling First Circuit case holding a grant of discretionary decision-making authority in an ERISA plan must be couched in terms that unambiguously indicate that the claims administrator may construe the plan and determine whether benefits are due in particular instance).

 - Mead v.
 Reliastar Life Ins.
 Co., 768 F.3d 102 (2d Cir.
-2014) (As matter of first impression in the Second Circuit, district court’s order remanding issues to plan administrator was not final and appealable)
+2014) (as matter of first impression in the Second Circuit, district court’s order remanding issues to plan administrator was not final and appealable to the Circuit court)

 - Gross v.
 Sun Life Assur.
 Co. of Canada, 734 F.3d 1 (1st Cir.
-2013) (Reversing prior precedent and now holding satisfactory to us” language as used in ERISA plan did not state with sufficient clarity that the plan administrator was to make a judgment largely insulated from judicial review by reason of being discretionary, and therefore plan administrator’s rejection of participant’s claim for benefits was subject to de novo review)
+2013) (reversing 10 year old precedent holding “satisfactory to us” language as used in ERISA plan did not state with sufficient clarity that the plan administrator was to make a judgment largely insulated from judicial review under discretionary authority)

 - Kaufmann v.
 Prudential Ins.
 Co. of America, 840 F.Supp.2d 495 (D.N.H.
-2012) (Claimant in an action for benefits under an ERISA plan did not have to comply with an administrative appeal procedure that was included in a summary plan description (SPD) but not in the written instrument that established the plan; the SPD expressly declared that its provisions were not part of the plan)
+2012) (court held administrative appeal deadline included in a summary plan description (SPD) only but not in the written instrument that established the plan was not enforceable against plan beneficiary)

 - McDonough v.
 Federal Ins.
 Co., 2012 WL 4060564, at *5 (D. Mass.
-2012) (Holding while the use of drugs and alcohol may cause some incidental bodily injury to the user, to suggest, that, as a per se rule, every drug and alcohol user intends to injure himself with such use, is divorced from reality)
+2012) (holding while using drugs and alcohol may cause some incidental bodily injury to the user, to suggest, that, as a per se rule, every drug and alcohol user intends to injure himself with such use, is divorced from reality)

 - Pinnacle Service Solutions Group, Inc. v.
 AXA Equitable Life Ins.
 Co., 831 F.Supp.2d 523 (D. Mass.
-2011) (Held that co-defendant did not consent to removal within 30-day removal period, and thus removing defendants’ petition for removal was defective and case must be remanded to state court)
+2011) (holding that co-defendant did not consent to removal within 30-day removal period, and thus removing defendants’ petition for removal was defective requiring remanding to state court)

 - Jacoby v.
 Hartford Life and Acc.
 Ins.
 Co., 254 F.R.D.
 477 (S.D.N.Y.
 2009) (Hartford failed to establish that its claims manual and reference manual were confidential)

 - Smith v.
 Jefferson Pilot Financial Ins.
 Co., 245 F.R.D.
 45 (D. Mass.
-2007) (Case of first impression holding that fiduciary exception to attorney-client privilege applied to communications between insurance company personnel and in-house attorney)
+2007) (as a matter of first impression in the First Circuit holding that fiduciary exception to attorney-client privilege applied to communications between insurance company personnel and in-house attorney)